kwon-young-jin/kwon-young-jin.github.io/_pages/reseach.md

 <b>An Exploration of Investor Strategies and Outcomes on the Roller Coaster Ride in NFT Markets<b>
 - <b>YoungJin Kwon</b>, Teng Ye, and Alok Gupta
-- To be presented at WISE 2024
+- Presented at WISE 2024
-- To be presented at INFORMS ISR - ISS Paper Development Workshop 2024
+- Presented at INFORMS ISR - ISS Paper Development Workshop 2024
 - Presented at WITS 2023

 <b>Inclusion by Design: How Disintermediation through Art NFT Empowers Minority Artists<b>
-- Agnes Yang, <b>YoungJin Kwon</b>, Gautam Ray
+- <b>YoungJin Kwon</b>, Agnes Yang, Gautam Ray
-- To be presented at WITS 2024
+- Presented at WITS 2024
-- To be presented at CIST 2024
+- Presented at CIST 2024
-- To be presented at INFORMS Annual Meeting 2024
+- Presented at INFORMS Annual Meeting 2024

 `In-progress`